Gold ETF vs Silver ETF: Where to Invest?

 Gold ETFs are great for investors who want to own physical gold.
 They're also perfect for those who want to get exposure to the price of gold without owning any.

 Silver ETFs can also be used similarly—you can simply buy shares of an exchange-traded fund (ETF) that tracks the price of silver.
-However, unlike gold ETFs, silver ETFs don't contain any physical silver assets.
+However, silver ETFs don't contain any physical silver assets, unlike gold ETFs.

 Conclusion

-So, this was a brief overview of the differences in gold vs silver ETF.
+So, this was a brief overview of the key differences between gold and silver ETFs.
 Depending on the investment and risk appetite, you can decide which ETF would fit your portfolio the most.

 Both investment options have their fair share of pros and cons.
 All you need is to time your investments ideally.